 A forbearance allows the borrower to take a pause in making payments on a loan.
 If the situation causing you to fall behind on loan payments is temporary, such as a layoff or a medical issue, some lenders will let you skip payments for a specific time frame.
 They will then add the missed months and the additional interest fees to the end of the loan period.
 It’s important to confirm with your lender that a forbearance will prevent a late payment from showing on your credit.

 As with bank loans and credit cards, you may be able to negotiate a settlement on your personal loan account.
 To do this, you’ll have to be behind on payments, which can hurt your credit score.
 Debt settlement, however, may be a good option, and there are effective ways to negotiate a beneficial settlement.

 While many people try to avoid bankruptcy because of the stigma and the negative impact on your credit, there are times when it is the best option.
 If you’re approved for Chapter 7, you can eliminate all of your unsecured debt, including personal loans.

 As you consider ways to deal with your debt, you may want to get advice before making any decisions.
-“The No. 1 thing we tell consumers when talking to us and considering a loan is, ‘You can’t borrow your way out of debt,’ ” said Christopher Viale, president and chief executive officer of Cambridge Credit Counseling Corporation.
+“The No. 1 thing we tell consumers when talking to us and considering a loan is, ‘You can’t borrow your way out of debt,’ ” said Christopher Viale, president and CEO of Cambridge Credit Counseling Corporation.
 “Discipline and using some type of debt resolution program is the way to go, and talking to a credit counselor is your best place to start.”

 If you’re past due on your personal loans, now may be the time to consider your debt resolution options.
-The Resolve financial management platform can help you compare solutions, and you can receive guidance from our experts for free.
+The Resolve platform can help you compare solutions, and you can receive guidance from our experts for free.
 Get started here.